tcr/tagr/README.md

 In addition, Tagr provides all ES5 array utility methods and supports `slice`, `sort`, `reverse`, `indexOf`, `forEach`, `map`, `every`, `lastIndexOf`, `filter`, `some`, `reduce`, and `reduceRight`.
 Note that arrays returned by these methods are not instances of `TagrElement`.

-Tagr provides its own chainable methods to manipulate an element's children in-place:
+Tagr also provides its own chainable methods to manipulate an element's children in-place:

 * **el.insert(_index_, _children..._)** returns `el` &mdash; Inserts the children at the given index.
 The index can be negative; -1 inserts at the end of the array.
 * **el.remove(_index_[, _count_])** returns `el` &mdash; Removes children at the given index.
 The index can be negative; -1 removes from the end of the array.